-At J. Addison School, our Elementary program offers our students a Montessori based learning classroom combined with the highly enriched academic curriculum of a Private School.
+At J. Addison School, our Elementary programs incorporate elements of the Reggio Emilia, Montessori and IB methods in the classroom combined with the highly enriched Ontario curriculum as our foundation.
 This combination provides a challenging academic environment, with a balanced approach towards the education of children.
 Our advanced curriculum is coupled with the development of social skills, character traits and personalized attention, while providing a secure and safe learning environment.

-The Elementary Program follows the Ontario Ministry of Education Curriculum, in conjunction with the Montessori Method of Education and Private School Standards.
-The Montessori Method of Education and its philosophy facilitates academic success that meets and surpasses the provincial standards.
+The Elementary Program follows the Ontario Ministry of Education Curriculum, in conjunction with the Reggio Emilia, Montessori and IB Methods of Education and Private School Standards.
+This method and its philosophy facilitates academic success that meets and surpasses the provincial standards.
 Along with a challenging curriculum, we have teachers who provide enrichment in the core subjects.
 Meanwhile, French, Music, Computers and Physical Education are taught by specialist teachers.

 Furthermore, our “Focus For Success®” adaptive program, or simply referred to as FFS, is also implemented into the general curriculum.
 This unique program provide extra valuable opportunities for our students to explore new talents and strengthen already learned skills through personalized support and extra-curricular activities; thus, adds another dimension to our students’ overall development.
 The FFS program takes place as the last class in our regular school schedule.
 For a more in depth look, please check out our “Focus For Success®” program here.

 Highlights of Our Elementary Curriculum